 What is technical debt?

-10 years of leading web development projects gave me the knowledge of how various technical decisions influence web applications development in the long run.
+10 years of leading web development projects gave me the knowledge of how various technical decisions influence web application development in the long run.
 I observed how hours of work invested in code quality and good software architecture enable future growth of software products and their business success.
 At the same time, I followed the stories of other products struggling to scale up and develop further due to all the shortcuts taken in the early stages of development.

 Ward Cunningham, an author of that metaphor, highlighted its similarity to the financial debt and interest that you have to pay in the future.
 A technical loan, that you take out by saving some coding hours today, will make further development and product maintenance more difficult, time-consuming, and expensive.
 And that is the interest that you pay for cutting corners.
-But unlike financial, technical debt is way harder to measure and track, so it’s costs are often overlooked or neglected.
+But unlike financial, technical debt is way harder to measure and track, so its costs are often overlooked or neglected.
 Let’s see them in more detail.

 What are the costs of technical debt?

 Technical debt accumulates slowly, usually invisible at the beginning.
 Gradually making product development less efficient and thus more expensive.
 Like in a popular among software developers anecdote of a boiling frog.
 If placed in boiling water, the frog will jump out, but if it is placed in cold water and slowly heated, it will overlook the danger and may be cooked to death.
-And this is very true for the web applications, slowly boiled in a soup of technical debt, getting way too expensive to develop and unprofitable to maintain.
+And this is very true for web applications, slowly boiled in a soup of technical debt, getting way too expensive to develop and unprofitable to maintain.

 We experienced it ourselves at Accesto when we had to shut down our own successful product a couple of years ago.
 It was a popular SaaS tool for the online gaming industry, used by the majority of hosting providers in Poland.
-Despite the great market traction, we had to discontinue its sales, when costs of development and maintenance outgrew all the profits.
+Despite the great market traction, we had to discontinue its sales, when the costs of development and maintenance outgrew all the profits.
 After years since we shut it down, we are still getting requests from people willing to pay for it.
 It was bitter, but a valuable lesson on the technical debt for us.

-These days I see more and more web products struggle to grow due to the technical debt.
+These days I see more and more web products struggling to grow due to the technical debt.
 The startup boom for web applications and SaaS products continues for over two decades now.
 Many of the products that made it to the market did it by taking technical shortcuts.
 The pressure to deliver quickly and within the budget has its side effects and now some of these products struggle with growing costs of technical debt.

 Our main focus at Accesto is to help such products grow, by fighting technical debt and reducing its costs.
 Among such costs the most common are:

-- Decreased web development pace - slowed down by technical roadblocks, rework, hard to understand code, and focus on workarounds instead of efficient development
+- Decreased web development pace - slowed down by technical roadblocks, rework, hard-to-understand code, and focus on workarounds instead of efficient development;

-- Longer time to market for new features - slow development and constant bug fixing makes it difficult to meet any deadlines for releasing new features
+- Longer time to market for new features - slow development and constant bug fixing makes it difficult to meet any deadlines for releasing new features;

-- Expensive maintenance - finding and fixing bugs becomes more difficult, lack of automated tests adds a cost of manual testing work with every change in the code
+- Expensive maintenance - finding and fixing bugs becomes more difficult, lack of automated tests adds a cost of manual testing work with every change in the code;

-- Reliability issues and recurring bugs - fixing one bug leads to another
+- Reliability issues and recurring bugs - fixing one bug leads to another;

-- Hidden performance defects - software that worked well for a few users starts to clog when the amount of data and number of users increases, app slows down
+- Hidden performance defects - software that worked well for a few users starts to clog when the amount of data and number of users increases, app slows down;

-- Higher uncertainty - more difficult to estimate and plan the web development work
+- Higher uncertainty - more difficult to estimate and plan the web development work;

-- Technology locking - poor code or architecture makes it hard to update current technology or migrate to a more modern one
+- Technology locking - poor code or architecture makes it hard to update current technology or migrate to a more modern one;

 - Decreasing customer satisfaction - due to recurring bugs, poor performance, and a long time to market for new features, competition won’t miss that chance!!

-- Decreased development team motivation - everyday work becomes a constant fight with messy code, bug fixing, and trying not to break something
+- Decreased development team motivation - everyday work becomes a constant fight with messy code, bug fixing, and trying not to break something;

-- The increased cost of hiring web developers - poor availability and high cost of hiring specialists with expertise in old technology and willing to work with legacy code
+- The increased cost of hiring web developers - poor availability and high cost of hiring specialists with expertise in old technology and willing to work with legacy code;

-- Cost of knowledge transfer - lack of documentation and unreadable code makes it hard to understand the project and introduce new team members
+- Cost of knowledge transfer - lack of documentation and unreadable code makes it hard to understand the project and introduce new team members;

-- Inability to respond to market opportunities - the cost of missed chances due to long time to market for all changes and features
+- Inability to respond to market opportunities - the cost of missed chances due to long time to market for all changes and features.

-If you see that your web development slows down, the number of bugs increases, or your dev team starts to complain about the code, do not neglect these symptoms!
+If you see that your web development process slows down, the number of bugs increases, or your dev team starts to complain about the code, do not neglect these symptoms!
 Further in this article, I will show you some ways of fighting technical debt.
 But before fixing things, let’s first make sure it won’t get worse.
 To do so, we have to eliminate (or at least reduce) the drivers of technical debt in your project.